Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Convex robust multiobjective optimization

 The solution \hbox{$x=(0~0)^T$} is convex hull efficient because there exists no feasible solution that is entirely contained in the set \hbox{$\conv(f((0~0)^T;\S)) - (\Re^n_+ \setminus \{0\})$}.
 Now consider scalarization with an arbitrary strictly increasing and linear function, i.e., \hbox{$u(y) = w_1 y_1 + w_2 y_2$} for some $w$ in \hbox{$\Re_+^2 \setminus \{0\}$}.
 Without loss of generality, we assume that \hbox{$w_1 + w_2 = 1$} and, by symmetry of the problem, that \hbox{$w_1 \leq w_2$}.
 These assumptions yield that

 and

-This shows that \hbox{$x=(0~1)^T$} has a strictly smaller scalarized objective function value than \hbox{$x=(0~0)^T$} with respect to all strictly increasing and linear scalarizing functions, and thereby that there are convex problems with convex hull efficient solutions that are not optimal under any strictly increasing and linear scalarization. \end{example}
+This shows that \hbox{$x=(0~1)^T$} (or \hbox{$x=(1~0)^T$}) has a strictly smaller scalarized objective function value than \hbox{$x=(0~0)^T$} with respect to any strictly increasing and linear scalarizing function, and thereby that there are convex problems with convex hull efficient solutions that are not optimal under any strictly increasing and linear scalarization. \end{example}

 We observe that the difference between the necessary conditions for robust efficient solutions (Theorem~\ref{thm-nec-robust-mco}) and those for convex hull efficient solutions (Theorem~\ref{thm-nec-che-robust-mco}) is that for the latter, there is a convex scalarizing function.
 This observation naturally leads to the question of whether necessary conditions that guarantee a convex scalarizing function can be formulated with respect to a larger subset of the robust efficient solutions.
-To answer this question, we consider a more general concept of efficiency defined by an arbitrary mapping between subsets of $\Re^n$ according to: \begin{definition}[$\A$-efficiency] Given a mapping $\A:\Re^n\rightrightarrows\Re^n$, a feasible solution $x^*$ is \emph{$\A$-Pareto efficient} (or simply \emph{$\A$-efficient}) if there is no feasible $x$ such that \end{definition} One example of a mapping of this type is the convex hull operator $\conv(\cdot)$, which induces a dominance relation according to Definition~\ref{convex-hull-efficiency}.
-Another example is $\{ \sup(\cdot) \}$, which induces objectivewise efficiency on the form suggested by Kuroiwa and Lee~\cite{kuroiwa12}.
-The following proposition shows that there is no continuous $\A$ that defines a larger subset of the robust efficient solutions than the convex hull efficient solutions and simultanuously allows the necessary conditions to be stated with respect to convex scalarizing functions:
+To answer this question, we consider a more general concept of efficiency defined by an arbitrary mapping between subsets of $\Re^n$ according to: \begin{definition}[$\A$-efficiency] Given a mapping \hbox{$\A:2^{\Re^n} \rightarrow 2^{\Re^n}$}, a feasible solution $x^*$ to problem~\eqref{robust-mco} is \emph{$\A$-Pareto efficient} (or simply \emph{$\A$-efficient}) if there is no feasible $x$ such that \end{definition} One example of a mapping of this type is the convex hull operator $\conv(\cdot)$, which induces a dominance relation according to Definition~\ref{convex-hull-efficiency}.
+Another example is $\{ \sup(\cdot) \}$ (with the supremum taken componentwise), which induces objectivewise efficiency on the form suggested by~\citet{kuroiwa12}.
+The following proposition shows that there is no compact-preserving mapping $\A$ (i.e., $\A$ maps compact sets to compact sets) that defines a larger subset of the robust efficient solutions than the convex hull efficient solutions and simultaneously allows the necessary conditions to be stated with respect to convex scalarizing functions: